 - Disrupted sleep schedule

-- Loss of friends and disconnect from loved ones
+- Loss of friends and disconnection from loved ones

 - Stealing or borrowing money